Mueganos: The Must-Try Sweet Snack from Mexico’s Heartland

 The honey used for this recipe is piloncillo, sugar, cinnamon, and water.
 All this is mixed until a somewhat sticky substance of brown color is obtained.

-Afterward, the squares are joined together with the honey; some mueganos can measure up to 10 centimeters in diameter.
+Afterward, the squares are joined with the honey; some mueganos can measure up to 10 centimeters in diameter.

 Again, mueganos are a highly traditional candy in Puebla and Tlaxcala.